The Need for Life Insurance

 How Much Life Insurance Do I Really Need?

 Perhaps the soundest approach to purchasing life insurance is to consider personal needs.
-There are three basic uses for life insurance.
+When you talk to your financial advisor about life insurance, be sure to consider the following basic uses for life insurance.

 Income Replacement